AElfProject/AElf/docs-sphinx/protocol/network.md

 The AElf.OS.Network.Grpc layer is the network infrastructure layer that we implement using the gRPC framework.
 - GrpcPeer：implemented the interface IPeer defined by the AElf.OS.Core.Network layer
+- GrpcStreamPeer: implemented the interface IPeer defined by the AElf.OS.Core.Network layer, nodeversion>=1.4.0 will use this impl to replace GrpcPeer for client side
+- GrpcStreamBackPeer: implemented the interface IPeer defined by the AElf.OS.Core.Network layer, nodeversion>=1.4.0 will use this impl to replace GrpcPeer for server side
 - GrpcNetworkServer: implemented the interface IAElfNetworkServer defined by the AElf.OS.Core.Network layer
 - GrpcServerService: implemented network service interfaces, including interfaces between nodes and data exchange.
 - Extra functionality: